 How To Import Data into Airtable When a Record is Updated

-We'll import currency data when a record is updated, but you can use the same approach to import stock prices, crypto prices, enrich leads or any other information.
+We'll import currency conversion data whenever a record is updated, but you can use the same approach to import stock prices, crypto prices, enrich leads or any other data using one of Data Fetcher's Airtable integrations.

 Create Rates Table